 Lightpainting is the technique of using a small hand-held light, usually a flashlight, to light a subject during a long exposure.
 It gives the photographer enormously subtle control over the way the subject is lit, but does require that the subject remain relatively static during the exposure.
 This is fine if you’re shooting an inanimate object, but can be a challenge when shooting a model.
 To get started you need a subject, a camera that can handle long exposures, a tripod, a flashlight, and a room that can be made relatively dark.
 It doesn’t have to be pitch-black, but if it’s too light you’ll find the unlit portions of your image won’t be completely black.

-Mount your camera on the tripod and get the model into a pose that she (or he) can hold for an extended period without straining.
+Mount your camera on the tripod and get the model into a pose that they can hold for an extended period without straining.
 Unsupported standing poses are almost impossible as the model will sway very slightly, blurring the image – reclining is probably the easiest to start with.
 The background doesn’t need to be black, but keeping it free of clutter that might catch the light does help.

 Before attempting an exposure, use the flashlight to plan the movement of the light – it helps to do this with the room lights off.
 Decide where you want light, and where you want shadow, and practice the sweep of the flashlight required.
 As the camera shutter will be locked open, the exposure is controlled by the aperture, the distance of the light to the model and the speed you move it.
 Holding the light at different distances will vary both the brightness and the effect produced.
 Move the light at about 6 inches a second to start with – move it too slowly and you’ll catch too much movement – too quickly and the results won’t be bright enough.